-Introduction: The (Injeaneous) I Spy Quilt
+Introduction: I Spy Quilt

 Dropping temperatures means kids are spending a lot more time indoors.
 If you're looking for ways to keep the kiddos warm and provide some fun activities all in one, this project has you "covered".